vegarringdal/simple-html/packages/grid/README.md

 IMPORTANT! -> very early state of developement..
-I havent decided completly how I want it, so some breaking changes might come without following semver
+I havent decided completly how I want it, so some breaking changes might come without following semver Currently using it in applications to find missing api/bugs

 Simple data grid made with @simple-html/datasource.
 This grid is made for desktop, not mobile.